Viftrup/viftrup.github.io/_posts/2017-02-08-dwh-the-architecture.markdown

 The easiest way to have a separate system with SQL interface is to set up a new database server (it must not be the same physical machine as one of the operational databases, of course).
 It can be a cloud server like Amazon Redshift, or a normal server, preferably in a Data Center, with all proper monitoring and high availability cluster setup.

+Data migration can be set up natively between the DBMS of the same provider (Oracle to Oracle, SQL Server to SQL Server or Postgres to Postgres), so you might want to choose for DWH the same DBMS provider as for your biggest operational database.
+Of course, it will not solve all your ETL needs, and you will have to choose and set up a proper ETL solution for your DWH, supporting various types of jobs, scheduling and dependencies between them.
+I will cover this topic in future articles.

 ### 2. Tables structure

 Moving on to the second requirement, we can set up a similarly structured database by just copying the tables structure 1:1 from the operational databases.
-Data migration can be done natively between the DBMS of the same provider (Oracle to Oracle, SQL Server to SQL Server or Postgres to Postgres), so you might want to choose for DWH the same DBMS provider as for your biggest operational database.
-Of course, it will not solve all your ETL needs, and you will have to choose and set up a proper ETL solution for your DWH, supporting various types of jobs, scheduling and dependencies between them.
-I will cover this topic in future articles.
+Later, we'll discuss what minor changes are needed to satisfy other DWH requirements.

 For now, let's assume we can simply copy the data from the operational database to our DWH fully every day, keeping the same tables structure.
 Now we can move on to other requirements: incremental loading, handling duplicates and storing the changes history.